 So, unlike a view, when a query is executed against a materialized view, the materialized view is physically accessed rather than the underlying tables.
 The objective is to free the underlying tables for other uses, effectively creating two separate physical copies.

-Materialized views are often used to aggregate large data sets down to smaller sized data sets, in data warehouses and data marts.
+Materialized views are often used to aggregate large data sets down to smaller sized data sets, in data warehouses and

 The biggest potential problem with materialized views is how often they are refreshed and brought up to date with any changes to their underlying tables.
 Another attribute of materialized views is the ability of some database engines to allow a query directed at an underlying table to be automatically redirected to a physically much smaller materialized view, sometimes called automated query rewrite.
 Queries can be automatically rewritten by the query Optimizer if the query rewrite can help to increase query performance.

 - Clusters: Clusters are used in very few databases and have been somewhat superceded by materialized views.